 The IrDA module can perform infrared communication conforming to IrDA 1.0 by connecting infrared transmit/receive units.
 The serial communication interface unit includes a 16-stage FIFO buffer in the transmit unit and the receive unit, allowing CPU overhead to be reduced and continuous high-speed communication to be performed.
 This module also supports DMAC data transfer.
-The IrDA module differs from the SCIF described in section 17 in that it does not include modem control signals RTS and CTS.
+The IrDA module differs from the SCIF described in section 17, Serial Communication Interface with FIFO (SCIF) in that it does not include modem control signals RTS and CTS.